akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 But the Queen did not tire.
 And when the poor began to speak of “the Lady of Stanwey” with affection, the whispers at court shifted.
 Not everyone believed the half‑sisters’ tales anymore.

+![Chapter](Goose_Bride-goosemark-cut_small.png)

 ---

-TODO -- ensure Godfrey shows protection of Beatrice before his departure for devon above.

-![Chapter](Goose_Bride-goosemark-cut_small.png)
+> PART EIGHT - THE DARKEST HOURS

+---

-## Chapter 18 — The Darkest (January 1115)
+## Chapter 32 - Edith of Scotland (January 1115)

-The new year brought new cruelties.
+With Christmas festivities over, new cruelties came at the hands of the half-sisters.

-With the Duchess and Godfrey gone, the half‑sisters regrouped.
-Whispers followed Beatrice through every corridor.
+Now that the Duchess and Godfrey gone, whispers followed Beatrice through every corridor.
 “The goose girl.”
 “Can she even read?”
 “Does she know which fork to use yet?”

 Beatrice endured.
 Lady Margaret guided.
 But the erosion was constant.